Lithill/New-Egg-Champion-Website/readme.md

 * In some laptop views (Nest Hub, Nes Hub Max and Latitude 7420), you cannot see the top of the header image in the index page.
 * History page egg is not centred on Galaxy Fold view.
 * On Nest Hub, Nest Hub MaxTitle, title eggs spill out of frame and text overlaps on History and Shop pages.
-* Text under black and white long-sleeved t-shirt is badly spaced in mobile view, on shop page.
+* Text under black and white long-sleeved t-shirt is badly spaced on shop page and does not seem to be responding to padding or margins added.

 ### Lighthouse